 No products in the cart.

-Add some height – Another way to make your succulent arrangement look amazing is to use a tall succulent to give the arrangement some height.
-The combination of a tall succulent surrounded by shorter succulents and a trailing succulent can create an amazing arrangement.
+Another way to make your succulent arrangement look amazing is to use a tall succulent to give the arrangement some height.
+The combination of a tall succulent surrounded by shorter succulents and even a trailing succulent can create a stunning effect.

-Top Dressing – Be sure to finish off your arrangement by using a top dressing such as pebbles or sphagnum moss, your design will look more professional!
+Be sure to finish off your arrangement by using a top dressing such as pebbles or sphagnum moss – your design will look more professional!